AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

 As a deliverability best practice, this option is disabled by default to ensure your customers who have opted out are not contacted.
 However, you may change this default option, which then permits you to send transactional messages to your customers.

-Once this option is enabled, although a customer marked your marketing email as spam, such customer will be able to receive your transactional messages using the current surface.
+Once this option is enabled, although a customer marked your marketing email as spam, such customer will be able to receive your transactional messages using the current configuration.
 Always make sure to manage opt-out preferences in accordance with deliverability best practices.

 ## Seed list {#seed-list}